-- Maintaining construction equipment engines to manufacturer specifications with all equipment checked by a certified mechanic and determined to be running in proper condition prior to operation. - Equipping all construction equipment, diesel trucks, and generators with Best Available Control Technology for emissions reductions of NOx and PM. - Recycling of demolition debris for reuse to the extent feasible.
+- Maintaining construction equipment engines to manufacturer specifications with all equipment checked by a certified mechanic and determined to be running in proper condition prior to operation. - Equipping all construction equipment, diesel trucks, and generators with Best Available Control Technology (BACT) for emissions reductions of NOx and PM. - Recycling of demolition debris for reuse to the extent feasible.

-Because EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements, has been incorporated into project and includes these aforementioned GHG-reduction BMPs, the project's construction impacts related to GHG emissions would be less than significant.
+Because EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements, has been incorporated into the Project and includes various GHG-reduction BMPs such as specified air emission control BMPs to minimize short-term construction diesel exhaust emissions, including GHG emission controls that would reduce GHG emissions from fuel combustion by maintaining equipment tire pressure, maintaining construction equipment according to manufacturer's specifications, and requiring best achievable control technology (BACT) on all equipment, the Project's construction impacts related to GHG emissions would be less than significant.